linminhtoo/energy_production_forecasting/README.md

-# demand_modelling
+# Energy Demand Modelling for AI4Impact Datathon
-Energy Demand Modelling for AI4Impact Datathon
+Dataset can be found at https://www.kaggle.com/robikscube/hourly-energy-consumption.